 Despite all the warning signs not to go on this journey, I found myself at 8am signing my name into that guest book and wishing for the best.

 They say hindsight is 20/20 and, having completed the trip without incident, I’d like to share some of the things I learned about making this hike a success.

 Huayna Picchu is a tough hike.
 Make sure you eat a good breakfast (especially since you’ll probably be up at 5am latest to catch the bus to the site), pack some nutrition bars and bring plenty of water.

 Coca leaves are sold everywhere but are ineffective in crude form–if you’re afraid of altitude sickness make sure you have coca tea before leaving.
 I would advise against attempting this hike prior to proper acclimation.

 Appropriate footwear is a must.
 While the path is well marked, the terrain can be slippery and challenging.
-I wore sneakers and did ok, should have probably worn hiking boots but I wouldn’t recommend anything other than those two options.
+I wore sneakers and did alright, but I should have probably worn hiking boots and wouldn’t recommend anything other than those two options.